kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/01_introduction.md

 expedition were not kind to him, nor was the weather favourable.
 Nevertheless, he succeeded in making a step forward toward the conquest of the greatest heights after such a struggle as is perhaps unexampled in the history of mountaineering.
-This was,  however, but the last stage of a campaign which was rich m mountaineering and exploring work for the purpose of collecting data for the more accurate knowledge of a system of ranges that, taken all together, is perhaps the grandest in the world.
+This was, however, but the last stage of a campaign which was rich in mountaineering and exploring work for the purpose of collecting data for the more accurate knowledge of a system of ranges that, taken all together, is perhaps the grandest in the world.
 The expedition lived for over two months on the Karakoram glaciers.
 It brought back a large number of photographs of the